 By design, each Deanery takes into account the diversity of pastoral situations in a given region, improves the efficiency and collaboration of organized pastoral initiatives and better provides for the needs of a particular area of the diocese.

-The Deanery structure also fosters collaboration among parishes in order to share talent and resources.
+Deaneries also foster collaboration among parishes in order to share talent and resources.

-In establishing the Deaneries, an effort was made to group them in relative proximity to allow easy access to the appointed dean and to allow deeper inter-parish partnership.
+In establishing the Deaneries, an effort was made to group them in relative proximity to allow easy access to the appointed dean and to allow greater inter-parish partnership.

-Priests throughout our diocese were asked to nominate one to three pastors in the proposed Deaneries who could serve as Dean.
+Priests throughout our diocese were asked to nominate one to three pastors in the proposed Deaneries who could serve as Vicars Forane, also known as Deans or Archpriests, depending on local custom.
 With extraordinary participation from our priests, a large tabulation of votes was sent to Bishop Talley who, after reviewing the nominations, appointed the four new Deans.

-This structure will enable parishes to serve the faithful of our diocese more effectively and, due to the presence of a Dean, provide fraternal and spiritual support for the priests, especially the newly-ordained, newly-appointed pastors, the elderly and those who may be ill, or in need of special assistance.
+The ministry of each Dean is important for fostering greater fraternal support among clergy, regional planning and accountability.
+They provide fraternal and spiritual support for the priests, especially the newly-ordained and newly-appointed pastors, the elderly and those who may be ill, or in need of special assistance.